Denial about Alzheimer’s Diagnosis

 I traveled back and forth from my home to theirs for several years.
 These trips allowed me to be there for physician appointments and to evaluate how the disease was progressing.
 They also gave my dad a break.
 Each trip waas heartbreaking on the drive home.
 I would be making mental notes on what I had experienced.

 Eventually, we had to hire in home help.
-Then move to a memory care assisted living.
+Next we made a move to a memory care assisted living.
 Dad began to lose cognitive judgment and executive order skills.
 We moved mom to a skilled care facilty.
-In the last few months both parents moved to nearby facilities near me.
+In the last few months of mom’s life I moved both parents to facilities near me.
 Dad could walk from his assisted living to mom’s skilled care through a covered and enclosed walkway.
 I could be there as often as possible, which was usually about 5 times a week.

 All of the decisions about moves and care plans had been in place before we needed them.
 We were on waiting lists knowing we could say no if we weren’t ready yet.